Preface

 If you are a bodybuilder or you have a job that constantly rips muscle tissue that needs to be rebuilt, you may need more protein.

-Vegans should ensure that they are getting adequate B12 by supplementing.
-Known symptoms of B12 deficiency include fatigue and weakness, but a deficiency can also lead to more serious disorders7
+This critical nutrient is perhaps the only nutrient for which there seems to be universal agreement that vegans need to supplement.
+Known symptoms of B12 deficiency include fatigue and weakness, but a deficiency can also lead to more serious disorders.7

 If you started a vegan diet recently, your chance of being deficient in B12 is probably small unless you started with a deficiency.
 This is because your body normally stores enough to last well over a year.8